akanksha-chaudhari51/Google-Form-Workflow-Automation/README.md

 ## 🧾 Project Overview

-This project delivers a fully automated, serverless communication and reporting system built on Google Workspace.
-It transforms Google Form submissions into actionable workflows with real-time document generation, multi-channel communication, and traceable activity logs — without any external server or code deployment.

-> Perfect for: Support ticketing, academic workflows, HR onboarding, certificate distribution, or internal admin operations.
+A serverless, no-code automation system built on Google Workspace, transforming Google Form submissions into dynamic workflows with real-time PDF generation, email delivery, and WhatsApp integration.
+Ideal for support ticketing, HR onboarding, certificate distribution, and more.

----

 ## 🔧 Tech Stack